franciscop/crossroad/readme.md

 > NOTE: in Crossroad the paths are exact by default, and with the wildcard you can make them partial matches.
 So the wildcard is the opposite of adding `exact` to React Router.

-> TODO: math query parameters as well, like `/user?filter=new`.
+> TODO: match query parameters as well, like `/user?filter=new`.
 How would this work with the strict/wildcard system though? (possibly additively, since the order doesn't matter there)

 ### `useUrl()`